 - EU 6.
-Appropriate ministerial roles are to be filled by the faithful at each celebration of Mass (SC, 28; Liturgical Ministry: LM, I, "Introduction"). - EU 7.
+Appropriate ministerial roles are to be filled by the faithful at each celebration of Mass (SC, 28; Liturgical Ministry: LM, I, "Introduction").
+All ministers should be appropriately trained, so that Extraordinary Ministers handle the Eucharist with the utmost care and reverence; readers and deacons proclaim the Word of God confidently and effectively; altar servers assist the liturgy competently and reverently; ushers maintain the dignity of the celebration and take up the collection and perform other duties with skill and care; and all can grow in faith through their liturgical ministry. - EU 7.
 Music, including assembly singing, is normative for Mass for Sunday and holy days of obligation (see GIRM, 39-41; see Pastoral Music Ministry: MU, I, "Introduction" and II, "Planning").